brianHarder/ChoateStudentHelp/README.md

 ## Libraries Used

-These modules, that do not come pre-installed with Python, are used in various functions of choateStudentHelper.
+These modules, that do not come pre-installed with Python, are used in various functions of ChoateStudentHelp.

 | module | function |
 | ------ | ------ |